edvanburen/cellSTAAR/README.md

 -   **gds.path**: File path to the GDS file that will be used in the analysis
 -   **sc_epi_file_path**: File path to the single-cell epigenetic files that will be used (in the manuscript, these are scATAC-seq datasets from the CATlas repository).
 It is expected that both .bw and .bed files will be in the same directory.
 -   **ct_name**:  Name of the cell type, used for (1) loading the single-cell epigenetic data data and (2) in the created file name.
 -   **num_replicate_ct_samples**: Number of samples ABOVE 1.
 Set to NULL if the cell type has one sample, otherwise set to the total number of samples.
-It is expected that the samples will have a similar file names: e.g. if /code{num_replicate_ct_samples=2} and /code{ct_name} is Hepatocyte, the files will have the name "Hepatocyte_1" and "Hepatocyte_2".
+It is expected that the samples will have similar file names: e.g. if /code{num_replicate_ct_samples=3} and /code{ct_name} is Hepatocyte, the files will have the names "Hepatocyte_1",  "Hepatocyte_2", and "Hepatocyte_3".
 -   **chr**: chromosome given as a numeric value from 1-22.
 This is used to filter the provided datasets and in the output name.
 -  **link_types_to_run**: Which link types to run.
 The function will loop over the link_types, which must come from the following list:
 ```r